Othent/docs/README.md

 **Automatable money and smart contract wallets:**

-_Othent_ does not provide smart contract wallets, it's just a custodial wallet that manages the keys in behalf of its users.
+_Othent_ does not provide smart contract wallets.
 Therefore, it doesn't currently support programmability or transfer automation.

-**Wallet functionality limitations:**
+**Cryptographic algorithms limitations:**

 - **Custom salt length for signing:** _Othent_ doesn't support passing in a custom salt length when calling `sign()`.

 - **Custom encryption/decryption algorithm:** _Othent_ only supports `RSA-OAEP` when using `encrypt()` and `decrypt()`.

-- **No customizable permissions**: _Othent_'s permissions are hardcoded and cannot be changed, as users are implicitly giving _Othent_ full control of their (custodial) wallets.

 ## 🌎 How does Othent work?